madshermansen/Text-Based-Dungeon-Crawler/README.md

 The map was created using mspaint, some features were not added and others were ditched.
 The map shows possible directions with color codes

+- Red

-Red - Take Damage or Not Obvious Entry
+Take Damage or Not Obvious Entry

+- Yellow

-Yellow - Can always take this path
+Can always take this path

+- Green

-Green - Relies on RNG
+Relies on RNG

+- Purple

-Purple - Endgame(You win)
+Endgame(You win)

-Enjoy the text based adventure game, try finding all escapes.